robabby/giphy-bot/README.md

 # Giphy-bot

-A bot that will search Giphy and return a selection from the top responses.
+A Discord bot that will search the Giphy API and return a selection from the top responses.